kjaymiller/Productivity-in-Tech-frozen/content/services/editing.md

 <section class="section">
 <h2 class="subtitle is-4 has-text-info">
-  No matter what you need done to your audio and video, trust us!
+  No matter what you need done to your audio and video, trust I got you covered!
 </p>

 <p>